mmxmb/tabula_rasa_doom/README.md

 # Description

+We've re-implemented a CNN used in the original article using TF Eager Execution and put an agent into a different environment called "Take Cover".
+See more detailed description on the Devpost page.

 # Tools and resources used

 - [Deep Q learning with Doom](https://github.com/simoninithomas/Deep_reinforcement_learning_Course/blob/master/Deep%20Q%20Learning/Doom/Deep%20Q%20learning%20with%20Doom.ipynb) article and notebook by [@simoninithomas](https://github.com/simoninithomas) was used heavily as a guide.